 To make this new Feudal system work in England king William needed people in places of power who he could trust, the French Barons that he already knew and people that he felt he could influence were put in places of power, he must have been very persuasive as he even made some Anglo-Saxon Barons part of the Feudal system.

-It was also part of the feudal system deal that peasants had to work a few days a week tending to the Lords land as well as their own, if that wasn’t enough peasants were also required to work additional at harvest time and other busy times of the year.
+It was also part of the feudal system deal that peasants had to work a few days a week tending to the Lord’s land as well as their own, if that wasn’t enough peasants were also required to work additionally at harvest time and other busy times of the year.
 Sometimes they would be given the option of making a larger financial payment instead of doing the extra work.

 The King would also give charters and privileges to towns that also provided soldiers in times of war place soldiers to the King.

-However if the battle lasted more than 40 days the system would hit trouble, to get around this kings started to pay Barons what was called “shield money" this meant that they only had to pay for soldiers as and when they were required.
+However if the battle lasted more than 40 days the system would hit trouble, to get around this kings started to pay Barons what was called “shield money” which meant that they only had to pay for soldiers as and when they were required.

-The Feudal system was good for king William and the Barons as it made them very wealthy and powerful, however the Anglo-Saxon medieval people were now slaves to this new system and they were not happy about this situation, there were some revolts against the Feudal system that William the Conqueror brought to England, but this French Duke was very clever and have a good system in place that would keep him in power and stop any rebellions.
+The Feudal system was good for king William and the Barons as it made them very wealthy and powerful, however, the Anglo-Saxon medieval people were now slaves to this new system and they were not happy about this situation, there were some revolts against the Feudal system that William the Conqueror brought to England, but this French Duke was very clever and had a good system in place that would keep him in power and stop any rebellions.